daisygunn/heiwa-gallery/README.md

 ![](assets/images/mobile-menu.jpg)

-Active navlinks turn green and bold to clearly indicate to the user which page they are on, further enhancing the usability and ease of the website.
+Active navlinks have a white background with a green dashed border to clearly indicate to the user which page they are on, further enhancing the usability and ease of the website.

 There is also a basket icon with a subtotal displayed below it, to allow the user to keep track of the cost of the products in their basket.